Oct. 2, 2024

 Do you think that Hyperfixed is an indicator of a positive trend in the industry?

 Alex Goldman: It's certainly an indicator of a trend, which is people kind of doing things on their own.
 The fact that these options exist is great.
-And like, I think that it's been a massive help.
-I do think that like, it's crazy that it took me this long to get, to get this off the ground.
+And I think that it's been a massive help.
+I do think that it's crazy that it took me this long to get this off the ground.

-And it's crazy that like it's the degree to which many people I know who are talented and struggling are struggling.
+And it's crazy that the degree to which many people I know who are talented and struggling are struggling.
 And there were people who I initially was like, well, I want to bring this person onto the show.
 And they were just like, yeah, I've got a full time job, dude.
 I can't give it up.
-Like that's rare and valuable.
-Like I need to hang onto that.
+That's rare and valuable.
+I need to hang onto that.

 And I was like, you know what?
 I actually, I absolutely get it.
-Like, how can I begrudge you that?
-I don't know if I would call it positive because it's like, I'm no longer just like the host or a host producer.
-I'm like a host and producer.
+How can I begrudge you that?
+I don't know if I would call it positive because I'm no longer just like the host or a host producer.
+I'm a host and producer.
 I do.
-I'm like an administrator.
+I'm an administrator.
 I am a business owner.

 Like that stuff is going to be a lot of work that I didn't used to have to do.

 Jeff Umbro: I don't know.
-It's, it's as, as a business owner who started a company cause I couldn't get a job doing what I wanted to do, a lot of things get easier and a lot of things get harder, so.
+As a business owner who started a company cause I couldn't get a job doing what I wanted to do, a lot of things get easier and a lot of things get harder, so.

 Alex Goldman: Great.
 I'm glad to hear that.